jaxxstorm/leebriggs.co.uk/_posts/2023-09-28-300_percent_problem.md

 Earlier this year, I attended CfgMgmtCamp in Ghent and listened to Adam Jacob's "What if Infrastructure as Code never existed" keynote.

+{% include note.html content="I'd like to extend a huge thanks to Adam for taking the time to review this post, and for an unnamed person for consistently reviewing these posts and for inspiring the thoughts here." %}

 Not only is Adam an excellent speaker, but he can capture thoughts that most people can't articulate and explain them in a way that revolutionises people's thinking.

 This talk was no exception.
 If you have yet to see it, I'd like to introduce you to something I've always known but have yet to appropriately identify: the 200% knowledge problem.